yhecon/Mortality_Covid_China/readme.md

-Replicated codes and data for **Do Lockdowns Bring about Additional Mortality Benefits or Costs?
-Evidence based on Death Records from 300 Million Chinese People** by Jin-Lei Qi et al.
+Replicated codes and data for **Short- and Medium-Term Impacts of Lockdowns** **on Non-COVID-19 Mortality in China** by Jin-Lei Qi et al.

-**Abstract**: After the COVID-19 outbreak, China immediately adopted stringent lockdown policies to contain the virus.
-Using comprehensive death records covering around 300 million Chinese people, we estimate the impacts of city and community lockdowns on non-COVID-19 mortality outside of Wuhan.
-Employing a difference-in-differences method, we find that lockdowns reduced the number of non-COVID-19 deaths by 4.9% (cardiovascular deaths by 6.2%, injuries by 9.2%, and non-COVID-19 pneumonia deaths by 14.3%).
-The health benefits are likely driven by significant reductions in air pollution, traffic, and human interactions.
-A back-of-the-envelope calculation shows that more than 32,000 lives could have been saved from non-COVID-19 diseases/causes during the 40 days of the lockdown on which we focus.
-The results suggest that the rapid and strict virus countermeasures not only effectively controlled the spread of COVID-19 but also brought about unintended short-term public health benefits.
-These findings can help better inform policymakers around the world about the benefits and costs of city and community lockdowns policies in dealing with the COVID-19 pandemic.
+**Abstract**: Using death registries based on 300 million Chinese people and a difference-in-differences design, we find that China’s stringent lockdowns during the COVID-19 pandemic significantly reduced the non-COVID-19 mortality (by 4.6%).
+The health benefits persisted and became even greater after the lockdown rules were loosened (mortality reduced by 11.2%).
+Significant changes in people’s behaviors (e.g., wearing masks and practicing social distancing) and reductions in air pollution and traffic accidents could have driven the results.
+We estimate that 54,000 and 293,000 lives could have been saved from non-COVID-19 diseases/causes during the 50 days of lockdowns and the subsequent 115 days of the post-lockdown period (from April 8 to July 31, 2020) in the country.
+The results suggest that the rapid and strict virus countermeasures not only effectively controlled the pandemic in China but also brought about unintended and substantial public health benefits.

-Paper link: https://www.medrxiv.org/content/10.1101/2020.08.28.20183699v3 (Updated Jan-13)
+Paper link: forthcoming at *Nature Human Behaviour*

+Last update: 21st May 2021